kantale/OpenBio.eu/OpenBioC/README.md

 ## How to Run:
 Run these commands whenever you want to run/test your changes.
 I assume you have followed the instruction of how to install.
-Also you change change the port (8200) to anything you like.
+Also you can change the port (8200) to anything you like.

 ```